oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 determine the version of the metadata of the response.
-If an ETag is returned when requesting the metadata document, then the service SHOULD set the `metadataEtag` control information to the metadata document\'s ETag in all responses when using [`metadata=minimal`](#metadataminimalodatametadataminimal) or
+If an ETag is returned when requesting the metadata document, then the service SHOULD set the `metadataEtag` control information to the metadata document's ETag in all responses when using [`metadata=minimal`](#metadataminimalodatametadataminimal) or
 [`metadata=full`](#metadatafullodatametadatafull).